oracle-livelabs/multicloud/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     ![Hamburger Menu](images/menu.png)

-2. On the Cluster List dialog, select the Compartment where you are allowed to create a cluster and then click **Create Cluster**.
+2. On the Cluster List dialogue, select the Compartment where you are allowed to create a cluster and then click **Create Cluster**.

     > You must select a compartment that allows you to create a cluster and a repository inside the Oracle Container Registry.

     ![Select Compartment](images/select-compartment.png)

-3. On the Create Cluster dialog, click **Quick Create** and click **Submit**.
+3. On the Create Cluster dialogue, click **Quick Create** and click **Submit**.

     ![Launch Workflow](images/launch-workflow.png)

     *Quick Create* will automatically create a new cluster with the default settings, along with new network resources for the new cluster.

-4. Specify the following configuration details on the Cluster Creation dialog (pay attention to the value you place in the **Shape** field):
+4. Specify the following configuration details on the Cluster Creation dialogue (pay attention to the value you place in the **Shape** field):

     * **Name**: The name of the cluster.
 Accept the default value.
     * **Compartment**: The name of the compartment.
 Accept the default value.